MicrosoftDocs/msix-docs/msix-src/package/create-cgm.md

 MakeAppx convertCGM /?
 ```

 That's all you'll need to get your final `AppxContentGroupMap.xml` ready for your app!
 There's still more to do before your app is fully ready for the Microsoft Store.
-For more information on the complete process of adding UWP App Streaming Install to your app, check out [this blog post](https://blogs.msdn.microsoft.com/appinstaller/2017/03/15/uwp-streaming-app-installation/).
+For more information on the complete process of adding streaming install to your app, check out [this blog post](https://blogs.msdn.microsoft.com/appinstaller/2017/03/15/uwp-streaming-app-installation/).